Don’t Confuse Your Experience with Your Expertise

 May 11, 2022

-There is a real difference between experience and expertise.
+There is a real difference between these two.

 Too many of us confuse the two, and they are not the same.